Wick Town Hall

 Wick Town Hall is a municipal building in Bridge Street, Wick, in the Highland area of Scotland.
 The structure, which is used as a community events venue, is a Category B listed building.
+It formerly served as the meeting place of both Wick Town Council and Caithness County Council.

 History

 The first municipal building in Wick was a tolbooth which was erected on the north side of the High Street in 1750.
 It accommodated prison cells on the ground floor and a courtroom above.
-By the early 19th century, the building had become dilapidated, and the burgh leaders decided to replace it.
+By the early 19th century, the building had become dilapidated.
+The town council of the burgh of Wick and the Caithness Commissioners of Supply agreed to jointly fund a replacement, with the commissioners contributing £1,500 towards the estimated cost of £3,270, and the town council paying the rest.
 The site they selected for the new building was on the east side of Bridge Street, a short distance from the Bridge of Wick.
 It was designed by Robert Reid in the neoclassical style, built in coursed rubble masonry and was completed in 1828.

 The design involved a symmetrical main frontage with three bays facing onto Bridge Street.
 The central bay, which slightly projected forward, was formed by a five-stage tower with the central opening of an arcade in the first stage, a sash window in the second stage, a blind panel in the third stage, an octagonal section with alternating clock faces and blind panels in the fourth stage and a circular cupola with a dome and a weather vane in the fifth stage.
 The outer bays were formed by single-storey structures, which were surmounted by balustraded parapets and which contained the outer openings of the arcade; behind the single-storey sections was the main courthouse block which was fenestrated by sash windows.
 Internally, the principal room was the courtroom on the first floor.

-Petty session hearings, which had previously been held at Thurso, were then relocated to the new courtroom.
-After a new sheriff courthouse was erected on an adjacent site just to the north in 1866, the town hall was primarily used as a meeting place for the burgh council.
-The building continued to serve in that capacity for much of the 20th century, but ceased to be the local seat of government when the enlarged Caithness District Council was formed at the council offices in Market Square in 1975.
-However, the building continued to serve as a community events venue, and a major programme of refurbishment works, involving the installation of a new lift and a new heating system, was carried out in 2012.
+The building was initially called the 'Town and County Hall', reflecting its joint ownership by the burgh and county authorities.